Tennis-Tomljanovic adds to Aussie joy with first quarters in New York | Sports-Games

 - United States

-Ajla Tomljanovic made it a night to remember for Australian tennis fans, following compatriot Nick Kyrgios into a maiden U.S. Open quarter-final on Sunday with a gritty victory over Russian Liudmila Samsonova.
-Shortly after Kyrgios completed a brilliant victory over world number one and 2021 champion Daniil Medvedev at the Arthur Ashe Stadium, Tomljanovic backed up her win over retiring Serena Williams with a 7-6(8) 6-1 triumph at the neighbouring Louis Armstrong Stadium.
+Shortly after Kyrgios completed a brilliant victory over world number one and 2021 champion Daniil Medvedev at the Arthur Ashe Stadium, Tomljanovic backed up her win over retiring Serena Williams with a 7-6(8) 6-1 triumph at the neighboring Louis Armstrong Stadium.
+"Just feels good to back up a win that I think got a lot of attention," Tomljanovic said, referring to her win over 23-time major winner Williams on Friday.
+"Just felt like it's been a really big 48 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)